Emily Lauchlan

 Overview of Practice

-Emily has an established practice prosecuting and defending serious crime, primarily involving violence, drugs and sexual offences.
+Emily has an established practice defending serious crime, primarily involving serious acts of violence, drugs and sexual offences.

 Emily takes a dedicated approach to all of her cases and provides straightforward advice coupled with a subtle, yet fierce tenacity in the courtroom.
 She has a reputation of being a committed and approachable advocate.

-Emily is often instructed to defend complex cases involving Youths and completed the Youth Justice Advocacy Training in 2018.
+Emily is often instructed to defend complex cases involving Youths and completed the Youth Justice Advocacy Training in 2018 and is a facilitator of the Vulnerable Witness Training developed by the Bar Council and Inns of Court College of Advocacy.

 You can instruct Emily directly without the need for a Solicitor.
 Enquiries can be made via our Clerks.